yuyangstatistics/blog/_posts/2020-07-22-Configure-MacBook.md

     c.NotebookApp.browser = u'open -a /Applications/Google\ Chrome.app %s'
     ```
 - Install extensions
+    This is not a system-wide configuration, but an environment-based one.
+Therefore, for each environment we create, we need to run it again.
     ```bash
     conda install -c conda-forge jupyter_contrib_nbextensions
     conda install -c conda-forge jupyter_nbextensions_configurator
+    ```
+- Useful Settings inside a notebook
+    ```python
+    # control the maximum columns displayed
+    import pandas as pd
+    pd.set_option('display.max_columns', 999)
+    # suppress warnings output
+    import warnings
+    warnings.simplefilter('ignore')
+    ```
+- Create a kernel for R. Run the following in R in terminal, then you should see the R option in Jupyter.
+    ```r
+    IRkernel::installspec()
     ```

 ### Good Habits to Keep
 1. Create a virtual environment and install packages inside it whenever we do a project or just some simple analysis.